HubiBoar/FeatureSlice/README.md

 FeatureSlices can be Endpoints, Handlers and Consumers, and can also have a FeatureToggle.
 - Handlers are a InMemory classes which take and Request and produces an Response.
 - Consumers are Message Consumers which take an Request and produces only Success or Error status, they can be setup to use for example Azure ServiceBus.
-- Both of those can also be reachable from API as Endpoints or be toggable using FeatureToggles.
+- Both of those can also be reachable from API as Endpoints or/and be toggable using FeatureToggles.

 Those elements can be setup using two types of API: